statmike/vertex-ai-mlops/Applied GenAI/readme.md

 **Prerequisites**

 These notebooks include direct installs of several supporting packages.
+They use Vertex AI and Document AI services for processing data while also using Google Cloud Storage And Google BigQuery for data storage and retrieval.
+If you are running these notebooks from Colab or another environment where your user id is authenticated then your account will need roles/permissions that allow working with these services.
+If you are running these from a Vertex AI Workbench Notebook instance then it is running as a service account which will need the roles/permission that allow working with these services.

 ### Document Q&A - Version 1